 World-renowned protein scientist, Dr. Donald K. Layman developed a created a protein calculator to help you figure out exactly what your daily protein intake should be.
 We have also included some helpful information about why optimizing your protein intake is so important.

-In this article, you will learn about the healthy range for daily protein intake and have the opportunity to calculate your optimal daily protein needs.
+In this article, we break down for you Dr. Layman’s recommendation for daily protein intake and then give you the opportunity (if you haven’t yet) to calculate your very own) optimal daily protein needs.